ahodroj/gigaspaces-spring-cacheable/README.md

 ```

-## Data-locality with a XAP Local Cache (highest performance)
+## Data-locality with a local cache (highest performance)
-Since most cache get queries in Spring are ID-based lookups, the performance can be greatly improved by even utilizing the Local Cache feature in GigaSpaces XAP:
+Since most cache get queries in Spring are ID-based lookups, the performance can be extremely improved by utilizing the Local Cache feature in GigaSpaces XAP:

 ```xml
      <cache:annotation-driven />